-But, 2017 is going to be different.
-This will be the year where you start making technology keep you to your word, with IFTTT.
+But, 2018 is going to be different.
+This will be the year where you start making technology keep you to your word, thanks to IFTTT.

 No, that’s not a typo.
 IFTTT (If This Then That) is a fun, totally unique service that’s all about setting up automated processes, called “recipes”, that follow this basic formula: If this happens + That happens = Something else will happen.